hmjkim/goodnotes-user-documentation/docs/utilizing-ai-features.md

 2. **Write a Keyword**

-	Write “midterm” in the blank space using your natural handwriting style.
+	Write a keyword, `midterm`, in the blank space using your natural handwriting style.

 	!!! note
 		Imagine your instructor mentioned in a Java class that a certain topic will be on the midterm exam.
 You can search for the “midterm” keyword to mark important exam topics and refer back to them as needed.

-3. **Tap the Search Icon**
+3. **Tap the [Search Icon]**
    ![Keyword search](./assets/ai/search.png)
-  	In the toolbar, tap the Search icon in the top-left corner, then enter your keyword.
+  	In the toolbar, tap the [Search icon] in the top-left corner, then enter your keyword.

     !!! tip
         You can use your Apple Pencil or stylus to write directly into the search bar.

 4. **Review the Search Results**

 	GoodNotes displays page thumbnails with your keyword highlighted.
 Select the page you want to open.
-You can toggle between **Notes** and **Outlines** to refine your search.
+You can toggle between [Notes] and [Outlines] to refine your search.

 ## Use Real-Time Spelling Correction